vict0rsch/deep_learning/keras/feedforward/readme.md

     model.add(Activation('softmax'))

     rms = RMSprop()
-    model.compile(loss='categorical_crossentropy', optimizer=rms)
+    model.compile(loss='categorical_crossentropy', optimizer=rms, metrics=['accuracy'])
     print 'Model compield in {0} seconds'.format(time.time() - start_time)
     return model
 ```

 Here is the core of what makes your neural network : the `model`.
 We begin with creating an instance of the `Sequential` model.
 Then we add a couple hidden layers and an output layer.
 After that we instanciate the `rms` optimizer that will update the network's parameters according to the RMSProp algorithm.
 Lastly we compile the model with the [`categorical_crossentropy`](http://deeplearning.net/software/theano/library/tensor/nnet/nnet.html#tensor.nnet.categorical_crossentropy) cost / loss / objective function and the optimizer.
+We also state we want to see the accuracy during fitting and testing.

 Let's get into the model's details :